144a bond offering - get up to 100% LTV/LTC project Financing

 It is a United States (U.S.) based bond offering which is considered to be a less costly alternative to initial public offering (IPO).

-144A bonds fall under SEC rule 144A issued in 1990 to facilitate the resale of unregistered securities, in a more liquid and efficient institutional resale market.
-Trading of these debt securities is limited only to between qualified institutional buyers and not individual investors, who cannot be qualified as institutional buyers under Rule 144A.
+144A bond offering falls under SEC rule 144A issued in 1990 to facilitate the resale of unregistered securities, in a more liquid and efficient institutional resale market.

 Institutions can make trades even without proof of registration of the underlying issuer by the SEC.

 We provide a link to 144a bond financing companies and underwriter groups, and assist our clients worldwide who want to achieve their business financing objectives.

 We can help you secure up to 100% LTV/LTC project financing through 144a bond securities.

 Minimum funding request of US$10 million and higher required for innovative financing and structuring.

 The overall value that our financial team brings to 144a bond offering is creative thinking, underwriting expertise, and strategic relationships with potential 144a bond financing companies.

 Now you can get up to 100% LTV/LTC project 144a bond offering financing.
 Ready, willing, and able to fund viable and underwritten institutional projects and businesses including startups, worldwide.